dprasuna/dprasuna/README.md

-- 👋 Hi, I’m @dprasuna , Prasuna Dash
+👋 Hi, I’m Prasuna Dash, also known as @dprasuna.
-- 👀 I’m interested in , mernstack develoapmwnt
+👀 I’m passionate about MERN stack development.
-- 🌱 I’m currently learning , backend develoapment
+🌱 Currently, I'm diving deep into backend development.
-- 💞️ I’m looking for an internship oppertunity ...
+💼 I'm actively seeking internship opportunities to enhance my skills and contribute to exciting projects.
-- 📫 my mail i,d -: prasunadash2005@gmail.com ...
+📫 Reach out to me at prasunadash2005@gmail.com.
+Let's connect and collaborate! 🚀

 <!---
 dprasuna/dprasuna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.